 The Gospel of Thomas: the 'Secret' Nondual Teachings of Jesus

 The Gospel of Thomas is a beautiful expression of nondual wisdom.
-They are said to be the oral teachings Jesus, as remembered and written down later.
-No one really knows for certain who penned these ancient "gnostic" texts found buried in sealed clay jars the Northern Egyptian desert, but it is clear they speak poetically and evocatively – in the language and metaphors of the time – of deep wisdom.
+They are said to be the oral teachings Jesus, as remembered and written down between about AD 60 and AD 140 (according to scholars).
+No one really knows for certain who penned these ancient "gnostic" texts found buried in sealed clay jars the Northern Egyptian desert, but it is clear they speak poetically and evocatively—in the language and metaphors of the time—of deep wisdom.

 (The following is the Thomas O. Lambdin translation from the The Gnostic Society Library).